List of Girls und Panzer characters: Anglerfish Team

-In the anime was originally the driver but after experiencing the thrilling ring of shots being fired, she becomes gunner.
+Initially the tank driver, she becomes the gunner after experiencing the thrill of shots being fired.
 She is also one of the two girls who befriended Miho during her first day.
 Hana comes from a family which traditionally practices the art of flower arrangement ikebana.
 In the Das Finale film series, upon the graduation of the old student council, she is elected Student Council President.